CsillaFarkas/ParetoPick-R/README.md

 It provides a dashboard for the user to supply their own data, visualise it and alter a range of parameters.
 The code allows the user to select variables to be analysed in a correlation analysis and a PCA.
 It then performs both and provides the relevant statistics, plots and analyses.
 ## File Structure
-* the project consists of five folders:
+* the project consists of four folders:
 1. app contains all required functions
 2. output folder (empty in beginning)
 3. data folder (empty in beginning): folder the user input is written to